 Travelling was difficult in 2020, to say the least!
-But we hope that 2021 will be a year of more opportunities, excitement, and the perfect time to buy your dream home in New Zealand.
+Although most of us can’t travel abroad yet in 2021, it’s looking like it will be a year of more opportunities, excitement, and the perfect time to buy your dream home in New Zealand.

 For a fairly small country, New Zealand’s landscape is extremely varied, with the option to live by the beach, in a busy city or even in the mountains.
 There are plenty of places that would make a dream location for your holiday home or forever home.
 So, where are the best places to buy?
 We list our top 5.

 Basing yourself in the ‘adventure capital of the world’ means more than just bungy jumping and sky diving.
 If you select Queenstown in the Otago region when you move to New Zealand you’ll be treated to lakeside alpine living, gorgeous surrounding countryside, a cosmopolitan arts and dining scene, plus there are a fair few top-notch wineries just outside of town.

 Make sure to get your free copy of the New Zealand Buying Guide – it covers everything you need to know about buying in this country.

 From Queenstown, it’s easy to enjoy day trips to some of the South Island’s biggest highlights, including Lake Wanaka, Milford Sound, Mount Aspiring National Park and Glenorchy for the Routeburn trek.

 Property prices: The median house price in Queenstown is approximately $1,000,000 (£536,000).

 2. Kaikoura, Canterbury